lcorelli/lcorelli/README.md

 I am a recent graduate of the University of Notre Dame with a bachelor's in electrical engineering, and a current master's student at Duke University studying artificial intelligence.
 I love data, college football (go Irish ☘️ !!), working out, and spending time with my family and friends.

-I just completed my first semester at Duke University.
+I'm currently pursuing my master's at Duke University.
 I love the school, my professors, and the area.
 It's amazing what the weather in Durham, NC can do for you after spending the last 4 years in freezing and cloudy northern Indiana!

 &nbsp;